-A Blown Out Sneaker, An Injured Superstar, And A Night To Forget For Nike
+A Blown-Out Sneaker, An Injured Superstar And A Night To Forget For Nike

 In a statement, Nike said it was "obviously concerned" and wished Williamson a speedy recovery.
 "The quality and performance of our products are of utmost importance.
 While this is an isolated occurrence, we are working to identify the issue."

 Thankfully Williamson's injury does not appear to be serious.
-Though the freshman didn't return to the game, Duke Coach Mike Krzyzewski described it as a mild right knee sprain.
+Though the freshman didn't return to the game, Duke's coach Mike Krzyzewski described it as a mild right knee sprain.

-But Williamson's shoe implosion is clearly an embarrassment for Nike, which also had a problem in 2017 with NBA jerseys that were tearing, But whether it will have any long-term impact on the world's largest sports apparel brand is another matter.
+But Williamson's shoe implosion is an embarrassment for Nike, which also had a problem in 2017 with NBA jerseys that were tearing.
+But whether it will have any long-term impact on the world's largest sports apparel brand is another matter.
 Nike's shares were down about 1.7 percent in late morning trading — not good news, but not a major selloff.

 Zion's shoe: destroyed 😳 pic.twitter.com/LqQ2te0Jay— SportsCenter (@SportsCenter) February 21, 2019